ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 </table>
 </center>

 When these conditional independencies are recognized and modeled, we no longer need to construct a single large joint probability table.
-Instead, the full joint probability distribution can be factored into a product of smaller, more manageable conditional probability tables.
+Instead, the full joint probability distribution can be factored into a product of smaller, more manageable conditional probability tables (CPTs).
 In our example, this means we only need to specify:

 * &nbsp;$$ P(A) \rightarrow 2 = 2 $$ entries
 * &nbsp;$$ P(B \mid A) \rightarrow 2 \cdot 2 = 4 $$ entries